Magnitus-/ExpressUser/README.md

 res.locals.ExpressUser.Memberships: Optional input that specifies memberships to add/remove.
 Its expected format is the same as the 'Memberships' argument for the 'UpdateAtomic' method in the 'user-store' project.
 API compliance with user-store version 2.1.0 or higher is required.

+If res.locals.ExpressUser.GetUpdatedUser contains a truthy value, the user's entire updated profile will be returned in res.locals.ExpressUser.Result

 - DELETE /User/Self and DELETE /User/:Field/:ID

 res.locals.ExpressUser.User: Should contain the fields identifying the user to delete